weaveworks/weave-gitops-private/docs/adrs/0003-wego-cli-pluggability.md

 #### Cons
 * Each DevOps engineer will need to install the plugins
 * Testing matrix can be difficult (core CLI * version) * (plugin + version)
+  * Weave GitOps core is only responsible for the plugin mechanism itself, and testing of the actual plugins would remain in the enterprise version
 * Depending on the approach, it may not be possible to extend existing commands (kubectl calls this out specifically)

 ### Hybrid approach
-If we can relax requirements 1 and 2 - we could add the commands for clusters, templates, and command flags but clearly indicate that they are enterprise-only features.
-I've seen many products have help strings with something similar to **(--enterprise only)**.
+If we can relax stretch requirements 1 and 2 - we could add the commands for clusters, templates, and command flags but clearly indicate that they are enterprise-only features.
+Many products have help strings with something similar to **(--enterprise only)**.
 The core CLI would be responsible for finding and calling the EE plugin.

 The EE plugin could provide all flags and commands so that they are only in the plugin.
-Having the plugin provide and sub-commands and flags loosens the coupling as the core would only have a command `template`, and the help would print **(available in Weave GitOps EE)**
+Having the plugin provide any sub-commands and flags loosens the coupling as the core would only have a command `template`, and the help would print **(available in Weave GitOps EE)**

 #### Pros
 * Single core CLI codebase